pmem/pmdk/doc/pmempool-info.1.md

     : Number of used zones in the pool.

-* **Zone** The zone’s statistics are presented for each zone separately and the aggregated results from all zones.
+* **Zone** The zone's statistics are presented for each zone separately and the aggregated results from all zones.

     **Number of chunks**